 The 5 Stages of Change in Addiction Recovery

 So, what are the stages of change in addiction recovery?
 There are five specific stages that define the process of going from actively addicted to recovered.
 The stages of change in addiction include precontemplation, contemplation, preparation, action, and maintenance.
-The one additional stage of change that can occur in some individuals is relapse.
+Relapse is the one additional stage of change that can occur in some individuals.
 Relapse can trigger the cycle of these 5 stages to begin once more.

 Precontemplation